 Posted by Willy Franzen on February 15, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 Did you forget about Valentine’s Day?
 Did you accidentally put your ex-girlfriend’s name on the card that came with the flowers you sent your new girlfriend from ProFlowers?
 Did you forget to use OpenTable and end up having to take your valentine to McDonald’s?
 Have you still not changed your Facebook status to “In a Relationship,” even though it’s been 4 months?
 If so, you’re in the doghouse.
 Instead of focusing on the trouble you’re in and writing about jobs at a company that makes dog houses (we couldn’t find any, anyways), we’re going to talk about a company that has great entry-level jobs and might even help you get out of the dog house.
 How does a guy get out of the dog house?
 Jewelry.
 And for the girls, we apologize that we’ve been writing our intros from the male perspective this week, but we hope it won’t affect your outlook on the companies we’ve told you about.

 Tiffany & Co. not only makes and sells fine jewelry, but they also have a wide range of open entry-level jobs.
 If you’re not familiar with Tiffany & Co., you should know that they have been one of the country’s premier jewelers and designers since 1837.
 If you want to learn more, you can check out the links at the bottom of this post, but we’re going to assume that most people who would be interested in jobs at Tiffany & Co. are well aware of the brand and its identity.
 Below are some of the jobs that we found on Tiffany’s Careers site that look to be appropriate for a new college graduate.